KiraResari/ceal-chronicler-f/Protocol.md

         * Those are correctly inactive while there are no keys
         * However, as soon as there is at least one key, they both become permanently active, which of course is not the intended behavior
         * Okay, I now fixed that.
 It was due to two things: First a copy-paste error, and secondly a little logic lapse on my side
+  * Okay, now the coup de grace will be finally editing the name
+    * Wheeee!
+And it works just like that!
+    * BREAKTHROUGH!
+We won!
+* Whew, this is the culmination of

 # TODO